Historical Apoplexy · State Adaptations · Nebraska · Ballot Language

 TWO YEARS AND FIFTEEN CENTERS STATEWIDE WITHIN FIVE YEARS, MODELED

-ON THE 157-YEAR MILITARY COMMISSARY PRECEDENT;
+ON THE ONE HUNDRED FIFTY-NINE (159) YEAR MILITARY COMMISSARY

 (2) CREATING A NEBRASKA ESSENTIAL GOODS PROGRAM THROUGH THE